 What happens if I have a medical emergency in the Dominican Republic?

 In the event of a medical emergency you should plan on either paying out of pocket and then claiming costs later or having a travel insurance policy that pays for medical emergencies up front.
-Finding specialists in the event of a serious illness or injury can also be difficult and may involve additional travel and expenses.
+Finding specialists in the event of a serious illness or injury can take time and may involve additional travel and expenses.

 - Local clinics can be found in almost all towns.
-These are smaller than the above hospitals, and the quality of treatment may vary.
-Tourist areas often boast high-quality clinics with English-speaking staff, but the local clinics in more isolated locations are less reliable.
+These are smaller than the above hospitals, and treatment options may vary.
+2,000 Dominican pesos (DOP) — or about $35 USD — will cover the cost of a basic medical visit.